andresgutgon/dotfiles/README.md

 Then if you're using iTerm go to Preferences (⌘ + ,) > Profiles > Text > Font and select `Hack` as your terminal fornt.
 Already done in my case because I store iTerm preferences in my dotfiles

+# LSP (Language Server Protocol)
+To see installed LSPs do `:LspInstallInfo` then you can install and see your used protocols

 ## Terminal theme